TehGM/Wolfringo/docs/guides/customizing/client/messages.md

 ***

 >[!TIP]
-> If default @TehGM.Wolfringo.Messages.Serialization.MessageSerializerProvider doesn't suffice your needs, you can create a [custom one](xref:Guides.Customizing.Client.Messages#custom-messageserializer) (see "Custom MessageSerializer" below) and provide it to @TehGM.Wolfringo.WolfClient as explained in [Introduction](xref:Guides.Customizing.Intro).
+> If default @TehGM.Wolfringo.Messages.Serialization.MessageSerializerProvider doesn't suffice your needs, you can create a [custom one](xref:Guides.Customizing.Client.Messages#custom-messageserializer) (see "Custom MessageSerializer" below) and provide it to @TehGM.Wolfringo.WolfClientBuilder as explained in [Introduction](xref:Guides.Customizing.Intro).
 > See [MessageSerializerProvider.cs](https://github.com/TehGM/Wolfringo/blob/master/Wolfringo.Core/Messages/Serialization/MessageSerializerProvider.cs) and [MessageSerializerProviderOptions](https://github.com/TehGM/Wolfringo/blob/master/Wolfringo.Core/Messages/Serialization/MessageSerializerProviderOptions.cs) on GitHub for reference.

 ## Custom MessageSerializer